bruce-hill/tomo/docs/text.md

 - `text`: The text in which to perform replacements.
 - `replacements`: A table mapping from patterns to the replacement text associated with that pattern.
-- `placeholder`: If non-empty, the replacement text will have occurrences of the placeholder pattern replaced with the matching text.
+- `backref`: If non-empty, the replacement text will have occurrences of this pattern followed by a number replaced with the corresponding backreference.
+  By default, the backreference pattern is a single backslash, so backreferences look like `\0`, `\1`, etc.

 **Returns:**
 The text with all occurrences of the patterns replaced with their corresponding